-Harding Academy confirms COVID-19 cases
+Harding Academy confirms 12 COVID-19 cases, suspends athletics

 “We are working closely with the Shelby County Health Department to ensure we are following all protocols to protect the health and safety of our students and faculty,” Williams said in a statement.

+“There is a high risk of transmission of the virus associated with closeness,” Randolph said.
+“We at the moment do not feel that contact sports are safe.”

+The school website states, the Lions play their first varsity volleyball match in exactly two weeks and play their first football game in 18 days.
+At the same time, the school has not announced canceling or rescheduling games.

-According to Harding Academy’s web site, the East Memphis private school returned to instruction Aug.
-10.
+The East Memphis private school returned to instruction Aug.
+10., according to Harding Academy’s web site.